buddypress/buddypress/readme.txt

 4. **Extensible Groups** - Powerful public, private or hidden groups allow your users to break the discussion down into specific topics.
 Extend groups with your own custom features using the group extension API.
 5. **Friend Connections** - Let your users make connections so they can track the activity of others, or filter on only those users they care about the most.
 6. **Private Messaging** - Private messaging will allow your users to talk to each other directly and in private.
 Not just limited to one-on-one discussions, your users can send messages to multiple recipients.
-7. **Blogging Network** - Allow your users to start their own blogs using WordPress's Multisite feature, and track posts and comments from across your blog network in the activity stream.
+7. **Multisite Network** - Allow your users to start their own blogs using WordPress's Multisite feature, and track posts and comments from across your network in the activity stream.

 == Languages ==